Updating Results

 To be an eligible for an offer, you must have studies or experience equivalent to a satisfactory achievement in the following Tasmanian Senior Secondary subjects:

-• General Mathematics (MTG315115) or equivalent; and
+• Mathematics Methods (MTM415117) or equivalent, and

 • Physical Sciences (PSC315109) or equivalent (equivalency includes CHM415115 Chemistry OR PHY415115 Physics)